Bruce Lee: The Fighter

-Srinu Vaitla narrated the script to Charan in March 2014, and planned to work on the storyline post the release of Aagadu (2014).
-The film was launched on 5 March 2015, and the principal photography of the film took place on 16 March, which was ended on 6 October.
+Srinu Vaitla narrated the script to Charan in March 2014, and planned to work on the story post the release of Aagadu.
+The film was launched on 5 March 2015, and the principal photography of the film took place on 16 March 2015, which was started on 6 October 2014.
 Filmed across Hyderabad, Spain and Bangkok, The film was shot in 110 working days with 15 working hours per day.

-Bruce Lee: The Fighter was released on 16 October 2015, coinciding with Dasara.
-Originally shot in Telugu, it was dubbed and released in Tamil and Malayalam.
-The film mainly received mixed reviews from critics and audience with praise for the film's music, cast performances and action sequences but criticism for the writing, lack of humour and dialogues.
-The film was a commercial failure.
-One of the sub-plots of the film where the protagonist Karthik (Ram Charan) is mistaken for a police officer by Ria (Rakul Preet Singh) was reportedly inspired from the 2006 French film The Valet.
-It was remade in Bangladeshi Bengali as Beporowa (2019).
+Bruce Lee: The Fighter was released on 25 September 2014, during the festival of Navaratri, to negative reviews from critics and became a box-office bomb.
+One of the sub-plots of the film where Karthik (Ram Charan) is mistaken for a cop by Ria (Rakul Preet Singh) was reportedly inspired from the 2006 French film The Valet.
+The film was remade in Bangladesh as Beporowa and remains Kriti Kharbanda's last Telugu film till date.